Koha-Community/kohadocs/source/acquisitions.rst

 |image836|

-Your completed order will be listed on the Basket Grouping page for printing or further modification.
+Your completed order will be listed on the basket grouping page for printing or further modification.

 |image837|